DataWranglerPro/quartz/content/Other Interests/Jesus/Deliverance Bootcamp/_Deliverance Bootcamp.md

 > [!NOTE] Note
 > `Deliverance` is the process of **driving out demons**

+# 🗣️ Small Group Questions
+1. Do you have a personal story where you encountered a demon?
+Please share with the group.
+2. Is deliverance ministry for today?
+3. Do Christians need Deliverance?
+4. Are a persons problems demonic or mental/emotional?
+5. How do you know when you are being attacked and when a demon is living inside of you?
+6. Why does the church avoid the topic of casting out demons?
+7. Do you believe we are made up of a body, soul, and spirit?
+Why or why not?

+# Cotacachi

+[[Ecuador2024_cotacachi|Click here to experience]] the entire missions trip to Ecuador.

+> We then got approached by a young man selling us little bags of "biscochos".
+He started going through the sales script.
+He was on drugs, in a bad place, but now, he is in a rehab center trying to do better in life.
+He then said if we will buy from him; he sells to support himself.
+We told him no and started asking him questions.
+He shared that he used to be a preacher in a nearby town.
+He then proceeded to preach to us and he sounded spot on.
+Carson another member of our team sensed something and told me to ask him if you need a prayer and what specifically can we pray for.
+Brian shared that he hears voices in his head that tell him to hurt others.
+He then showed us his back which was full of lacerations and large stab wounds.
+We all laid hands on him and started to pray powerfully in Spanish, English and in our holy language.
+Within seconds, Brian started to cry and his body was almost convulsing uncontrollably.
+We were praying that the demon that was torturing him leaves him in the name of Jesus and praying he forgives all those who have hurt him physically and emotionally.
+I don't know if God answered our prayers, we hugged him goodbye headed towards the Catholic Church.

+---

 # Jesus's Ministry

 A [[Statistical Analysis of the Ministry of Jesus |statistical analysis of Jesus' time on earth]] reveals that casting out demons was a major pillar of His work, ranking third among all His activities.